Bartering or sharing rewards points is easier than you think and the benefits could save you thousands on your next trip.

 The Kimpton Seafire Resort and Spa, for example, is an amazing IHG hotel option on Seven Mile Beach bookable for 70,000 points per night.
 It’s the newest large hotel on the strip with a modern vibe, amazing ocean views and, in my opinion, the best piña colada on the island at its Cocolobo beach bar (I’m testing a lot in the name of research).

 IHG points can be earned with the IHG Rewards Club Premier Credit Card.
-If you have this card, you can take advantage of IHG’s fourth night free benefit that’s exclusive to cardholders – that’s 210,000 IHG points for a perfect long Caribbean weekend.
+If you have this card, you can take advantage of IHG’s reward night for any stay of four or more nights, which is exclusive to cardholders – that’s 210,000 IHG points for a perfect long Caribbean weekend.

 This card also grants you complimentary IHG platinum status, which may land you a room upgrade based on availability.